 Hello, my name is Jonathan Lang!
 I am a senior here at the University of Massachusetts Amherst double majoring in Operation and Information Management and Economics; I am also minoring in Biology.
 In my free time I enjoy golfing, going to the Recreation Center, and working on personal entrepreneurial projects.
-My first two years as a UMass undergraduate I lived in the Northeast and Southwest areas on campus but for these last two years I have lived off campus in a house.
-If I were to describe my experience at UMass it would be engaging because there are always opportunities social, academically, and professionally.
+My first two years as a UMass undergraduate I lived in the Northeast and Southwest areas on campus, but for these last two years I have lived off campus in a house.
+If I were to describe my experience at UMass in one word, it would be engaging, because there are always opportunities social, academically, and professionally.

 Why did you choose your major?